tflo/modifierkeys/readme.md

 echo "${output}"
 ```

+## Build

-*Compile with `swiftc <path/to/modifierkeys.swift>` or try the binary from Releases, if available.*
+Compile with `swiftc <path/to/modifierkeys.swift>` or try the binary from Releases, if available.

 Tested on macOS Ventura and Sonoma (Intel).

 ---

-I'm not too familiar with Swift, so any suggestions for improvements or pointers to bad practice in my code are welcome.
+I'm not too familiar with Swift and the macOS API, so any suggestions for improvements are welcome.

 [^1]: Example doc: https://support.apple.com/en-us/HT201236
 Opinion: https://leancrew.com/all-this/2017/11/modifier-key-order/